**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 1. The Material of Legends

 • Limestone Structure: Carved directly from bedrock, the Sphinx was once covered in a layer of plaster and brightly painted.
-Although the paint has faded, traces of red pigment can still be found near its face.
+While the paint has faded, traces of red pigment can still be found near its face.

 2. A Stone-Crafted Survivor